 Normally, yes.
 We ask that your notes are reviewed and explained to you so that you have all of the available information to make an informed choice.In some cases, you can send your previous notes to us and our Obstetrician can review them for you and give you explanations and advice based on what happened last time.

 Wherever possible, we will allocate a midwife to you who can guarantee being available with you throughout.
-If she is unavailable, another midwife will attend you.
-During the current coronavirus pandemic, all of our midwives are monitoring their temperature daily to detect very early signs of illness.
-We ask you to check your temperature before any visits too.
+If she is unavailable due to unexpected circumstances, another midwife will attend you.

 Please contact us straight away to talk about this.
-We have a number of payment options fot you and we will work with you to find a solution you are happy with.
+We have a number of payment options for you and we will work with you to find a solution you are happy with.

 Yes.
 We offer three payment plans: